mprib/caliscope/README.md

 ### Charuco Board Creation

-A .png file of the board is saved and the calibration tracking will refer to this board.
-A mirror image board can also be used to improve multicamera calibration data collection for cameras that may not have an easy view of a single plane of the board.
+A .png file of the configured board can be saved out for ease of printing.
+The colors can be inverted to save on ink, in which case the video data will be converted to grayscale and inverted.
+A mirror image board can also be used to improve multicamera data collection for cameras that may not have an easy view of a single plane of the board.

 https://github.com/mprib/pyxy3d/assets/31831778/b8b4736f-c7d7-4ba4-a92a-6817ba9cbf61